 Getting into the spirit of the season can sometimes be difficult at the best of times.
-But throw in stock-market meltdowns, layoffs, reduced bonuses and pay cuts and talk of a Depression and the ho-ho-ho’s can disappear faster than Santa after he’s delivered presents.
 This is particularly true when the focus of the season is spending—buying presents, hosting parties, giving to charity, purchasing decorations and mailing greeting cards.

-Yet, during challenging economic times we are afforded the luxury of asking ourselves what is this season truly about?
-Is it about the kids needing cell phones and IPods, buying that inflatable Santa for the front lawn to impress the neighbors or making the office party showier than last year’s?
+Yet, during challenging times we are afforded the luxury of asking ourselves what is this season truly about?
+Is it about the kids needing cell phones and iPads, buying that inflatable Santa for the front lawn to impress the neighbors or making the office party showier than last year’s?

 Maybe not.
 Maybe embracing the season can be simpler than we think.
 Here are seven tips for getting into the spirit: